How Did I cope up with my hearing loss?

-Hey guys !!! this is Shagun Rajput.
-I woke up one September morning, something had changed and life was never the same for again.
+Hey guys !!!
+I am Shagun Rajput.
+One September morning, as I woke up, something had changed my life.
 I lost my hearing overnight.
-While ordinary hearing aids couldn’t help me.
+I was suffering from severe hearing loss that ordinary hearing aids couldn’t help me.
 Read my story in my word.

-“I live in Maharashtra with my husband, as well as 16 & 12-year-old daughters.
-One year ago I lost my hearing.
-I remember the exact date that is September 9th, 2013.
-I had gone to sleep at night on my bed.
-At that time I was perfectly normal and healthy.
-When I woke up at 6 am, I felt weird – the left side of my head was numb and I was a little dizzy.
-My right side was fine, but I couldn’t hear anything out of my left ear.
+“I live in Maharashtra with my husband, and 16 & 12-year-old daughters.
+I lost my hearing on September 9th, 2013.
+As I slept that night, my ears were perfect and hearing properly.
+At 6 am, I felt numbness and dizziness on the left side of my head.
+My right ear was fine, but I couldn’t hear from my left ear.
 I thought I had an ear infection.
-At work, the dizziness continued, and I couldn’t hear at all.
+Later, the dizziness continued, and I couldn’t hear at all.

 Afterward, I went to an emergency medical facility.
-They said my ear was fine and referred me to the ENT department.
-I will never forget the moment when the doctor told me I had experienced sudden sensorineural hearing loss.
-I was terrified.
+They told that my ear was fine and referred me to the ENT department.
+I couldn’t forget that terrific moment when the doctor told me I was suffering from sudden sensorineural hearing loss.
 A few weeks later I had an appointment with a nearby Hearing Professional.
-That was a tough day.
-He informed me that it wasn’t going to heal, that I was never going to regain my hearing.
-My hearing loss was permanent.
-He told me that hearing aids wouldn’t help me.
-To show me how it worked, he put a headband on me and lowered his voice to a whisper.
+That was really a tough day.
+He informed me that it wasn’t going to heal, and I would never regain my hearing.
+As my hearing loss was permanent.
+He had even declared that hearing aids wouldn’t help me.
+To demonstrate its function, he put a headband and lowered his voice to a whisper.
 And I heard him!
 That was all it took.
-I told him I’m ready, let’s do this.
+I told him I’m ready to proceed with that.